xiix0/scam/README.md

-You will gain money by an illegal action.
+You will be run over by a bus.